-The USBR's Title XVI program is the only federal program with water reuse as its sole focus.
 Since Title XVI's inception in 1992, Congress has authorized 53 Title XVI recycling projects producing more than 400,000 acre-feet of drought-resistant water supply.
-To date, Congress has appropriated over \$700 million in federal funding, which has been leveraged with non-federal funding to implement more than \$3.3 billion in water reuse improvements - a nearly 5:1 leverage ratio.

-In 2016, the Water Infrastructure Improvements for the Nation (WIIN) Act established a mechanism, colloquially known as Title XVI-WIIN, to enable new projects to apply for competitive grants within Title XVI.
-Due to the popularity of Title XVI-WIIN in its first few years, the program now has a large and growing backlog exceeding \$700 million in federal cost share for eligible projects, and demand is expected to grow as more projects become eligible.
+To date, USBR has obligated over \$700 million in federal funding, which has been leveraged with non-federal funding to implement more than \$3.3 billion in water reuse improvements - a nearly 5:1 leverage ratio.
+Due to the popularity of Title XVI-WIIN, the program has a large backlog exceeding \$700 million in federal cost share for eligible projects, and demand is expected to grow as more projects become eligible.
+While the IIJA will help USBR meet some of this demand, additional discretionary appropriations are and will continue to be needed.